atomist/sdm-base/README.md

 # atomist/sdm-base

-Base Docker image for creating Docker images for your Atomist Software Delivery Machine (SDM).
+A base Docker image for creating Docker images for your Atomist Software Delivery Machine (SDM).

 ## Using